MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

 ## Creating LUIS resources in the Azure portal and configuring your bot

 This section details configuring and setting up LUIS to work with this sample.
-If you have already done this, you can skip ahead to [The Interruptions Bot sample](#the-interruptions-bot-sample)
+If you have already done this, you can skip ahead to [The Interruptions Bot sample](#the-interruptions-bot-sample).

 1. Go to the Azure [Create Cognitive Services][CognitiveServicesLUISAllInOne] page.
 2. In the **Create options** section, select **Authoring**.